Yan Gomes Preview, Player Props: Cubs vs. Royals

 Royals Pitching Rankings

-- The eight strikeouts per nine innings put together by the Royals pitching staff ranks 27th in the league.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.16).
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.14).

-- In his most recent time out on Saturday, the lefty threw five innings against the St. Louis Cardinals, giving up four earned runs while surrendering seven hits.
+- In his most recent appearance on Tuesday against the Seattle Mariners, the righty tossed 7 1/3 innings, allowing two earned runs while surrendering two hits.

-- The 25-year-old has amassed an ERA of 4.21, with 9.8 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.